brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

                                             // an unspecified array, p[3] is undefined behavior static_assert(swam.lochte() == 12);     // error: invoking virtual function on reference
-                                            // with unknown dynamic type }
+                                            // with unknown dynamic type
+    static_assert(swam.coughlin == 12);     // error: lvalue-to-rvalue conversion on an object
+                                            // not usable in constant expressions }

 extern Swim dc;